tanishshah/GAMOT_Utils/README.md

 # GAMOT_Utils
-Utilities for the GAMOT project
+Integrated Utilities for the GAMOT project